woocommerce/woocommerce-blocks/packages/checkout/filter-registry/README.md

 #### `validation (function)`

-Function that needs to return true when the filtered value is passed in order for the filter to be applied.
+A function that needs to return true when the filtered value is passed in order for the filter to be applied.

+## Available Filters

+Filters are implemented throughout the Cart and Checkout Blocks, as well as some components.
+For a list of filters, [see this document](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/docs/extensibility/available-filters.md).
+You can also search for [usage of `__experimentalApplyCheckoutFilter` within the source code](https://github.com/woocommerce/woocommerce-gutenberg-products-block/search?q=__experimentalApplyCheckoutFilter).

 <br/><br/><p align="center">
 <a href="https://woocommerce.com/">